crossroadchurch/paul/README.md

 * Bug fix: Problem with importing Songs of Fellowship song books fixed.
 * Bug fix: First-time setup crashes caused by theme modifications (10/11/2015) fixed.

+*26 Dec 2016*
+* Added verse order to footer area, set to 150% of footer font size, with current verse indicated by green background (settings hard-coded for the moment).

 *Known issues*
 * If a song is live whilst a theme is edited then when that song is redisplayed OpenLP will hang.
 Current workaround:  Display a different song before returning to the initial song.